SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/raster.md

 ## Raster Data

-Raster data is a matrix or cube with additional spatial metadata (e.g. extent, resolution, and projection) that allow its values to be mapped onto geographical space.
+Raster data is a matrix or cube with additional spatial metadata (e.g. extent, resolution, and projection) that allows its values to be mapped onto geographical space.
 The [raster](){:.rlib} package provides the eponymous `raster()` function for reading the many formats of such data.

 ===

-The [National Land Cover Database](http://www.mrlc.gov) is a 30m resolution grid of cells classified as forest, crops, wetland, developed, etc across the CONUS.
+The [National Land Cover Database](http://www.mrlc.gov) is a 30m resolution grid of cells classified as forest, crops, wetland, developed, etc., across the continental United States.
 The file provided in this lesson is cropped and reduced to a lower resolution in order to speed processing.